 Fully waymarked, with distance markers at 1 mile intervals

-Refreshments at the start and at two intermediate checkpoints
+Refreshments at the start and finish and at two intermediate checkpoints

 Ultra Village at finish point – food, drink, music, activities, kids fun area